AXPZ20 KNHC 232210

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-moderate to strong convection is noted from 04N to 12N east of
+Scattered moderate to strong convection is from 06N to 10.5N

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...